nickson-jose/vsdstdcelldesign/README.md

    **Note:**
      The above settings ensure that the flow takes only sky130_fd_sc_hd__inv_1 as the cell to drive the input ports and inserts filler cells in empty spaces.

-- Run the interactive flow as described [here.](https://github.com/efabless/openlane#interactive-mode).
+- Run the interactive flow as described [here.](https://github.com/efabless/openlane#interactive-mode)

-## Observation
+## Observations

 The custom inverter successfully included in the picorv32a design.
 Below is the final routed picorv32a design with the custom cell zoomed in and highlighted.